uhsipra/MECE788_FinalProject/README.md

 ## Usage
 1. Navigate to the `Best Model` directory:

+2. Download the preprocessed dataset via the following [link](https://drive.google.com/drive/folders/1gspRgYy7IqPXUGf9qrZv3zyfNWuYgk6y?usp=share_link)

+3. Rename the dataset to ""

-2. Open and run the Jupyter Notebook files to train and evaluate the model.
+4. Open and run the Jupyter Notebook files to train and evaluate the model.

+5. For quick testing, we have saved the best models for each label [here](https://drive.google.com/drive/folders/19qW2sTTGEgtGelORTO6E72BxPzmWY3uS?usp=share_link).

 ## Results
 - **Best Model Performance**: Insert performance metrics (e.g., accuracy, precision, recall, F1-score) achieved by the best model.